 Is your dog at risk?

 Brachycephalic breeds, like Boston terriers, pugs, bulldogs, Chihuahuas, Pekingese, Lhasa apso, and Shih Tzus, are just a few particularly prone to dangerous summer conditions like heat exhaustion or heatstroke.
 Their cute, smooshy faces that we absolutely adore unfortunately make them more likely to experience these warm weather woes, which is why it is crucial to be aware of indicators suggesting your dog may have had enough heat.
-With their shorter noses, these dogs are not able to filter or cool the air entering their nasal conchaes as efficiently as dogs with longer noses since brachycephalic breeds’ conchae consumes more of their nasal cavity.
+With their shorter noses, these dogs are not able to filter or cool the air entering their nasal conchaes as efficiently as dogs with longer noses since brachycephalic breeds’ conchae consume more of their nasal cavity.
 So why don’t these breeds just use their mouths to breathe and cool themselves?
 The answer again is complicated by their soft palates that prevent air from reaching their trachea, which can be roughly 3/4 smaller than those of other breeds.

 signs and symptoms